jillesca/yangsuite/one-container-alternative/README.md

 ## Using Custom Certificates

-You can provide your own SSL certificates by creating a `certificate` directory and placing inside it.
+You can provide your own SSL certificates by creating a `certificate` directory and placing your files in it.
 The [container will look](/one-container-alternative/build-assets/pick_certificate.sh#L5) for `.crt` and `.key` files in this directory.
-If both files are found, they will be used for HTTPS.
+If both files are found, they will be used for `HTTPS`.
 If no user-provided certificates are found, the container [will fall back to using self-signed](/one-container-alternative/build-assets/pick_certificate.sh#L21) (dummy) certificates.

 Steps to Use Custom Certificates.